3 Reasons to Take Part in Physical Therapy Month

 3. Physical Therapy Empowers You to Take Care of Yourself, So That You Can Live The Life You Want (And Deserve)

 Through physical therapy, you learn the right way to move and take care of yourself.
 A physical therapist can recommend appropriate exercises for you and your body.
 For example, if you have osteoarthritis, they may recommend cycling or swimming.
+Exercises are modified based on patient need and ability.
+For example, someone beginning physical therapy weak or with limited mobility would begin with certain types of exercises.
+As their health improves, they’ll be permitted – and recommended – to do more, increasing their activity level and their fitness level at the same time.

 Your PT may further recommend that you focus on strengthening specific muscles around the affected area.
 From there, you can live the life you want without pain holding you back.